tiagofilipe12/BITA/README.md

 ## Description

-bita.py allows to blast mixed queries of proteins (tblastn) and nucleotides (blastn) against a custom protein database or databases.
+bita.py allows to blast mixed queries of proteins (tblastn) and nucleotides (blastn) against a custom nucleotide database or databases.

 ## Usage